EliteIntegrity/Kotlin-Invaders/README.md

 Add the assets folder to the main folder
 Add the graphics to the drawable folder
-Add the .kt files to the java folder and adjust the package names to match your project Make a ninor adjustment to the AndroidManifest file to go full screen (don't copy and paste the whole file )
+Add the .kt files to the java folder and adjust the package names to match your project Make a minor adjustment to the AndroidManifest file to go full screen (don't copy and paste the whole file )

 Enjoy Space Invaders